Jetas18/ao3/README.md

 As I pulled out a diary overflowing with sticky notes in all colors of the rainbow, I started to note my thoughts.
-I know that precisely this is the reason I have no friends... but at least I have you, and you are more than enough.
+I know that precisely this is the reason I have no friends...
+But at least I have you, and you are more than enough even if you are just my imagination and not real.

 My attention focused on the door to our classroom.
 Another hormonal-driven husk entered.
 They had a name.
 They had a face.
 They had hobbies, likes, and dislikes.
 I